-- Maintaining and updating student records on the University's student records system (eVision) and local Faculty systems, updating student information, processing suspensions and course transfers, organising supervision arrangements, monitoring attendance and student progress, and collecting student feedback. - Supporting the production of course handbooks and other course materials. - Ensuring appropriate arrangements are in place for the delivery of course-related events, including advertising, room booking, AV, etc. - Maintaining relevant pages on the Faculty's graduate Virtual Learning Environment (Canvas) sites. - Overseeing two of the Faculty's graduate teaching schemes (the Graduate Teaching Register and the Graduate Teaching Assistant Scheme): processing applications; verifying references; gathering feedback on students' teaching; supporting the Faculty's Graduate Training Coordinator. - Providing advice and guidance to students, academics, and the Course Coordinators on any matters related to on-course administration, based on a thorough understanding of University regulations and procedures. - Updating the graduate course webpages on the Faculty of Philosophy's website. - Providing pastoral care and academic advice to students with disability and welfare needs.
+- Maintaining and updating student records on the University's student records system (eVision) and local Faculty systems, updating student information, organising supervision arrangements, and monitoring student progress. - Acting as the first point of contact and primary source of advice for graduate research students in Philosophy, and managing applications from them for suspension of status and other changes to their studies. - Managing the enrolment process for Recognised Students, including obtaining University Cards, carrying out visa compliance checks, administration of fee payments and enrolment on eVision, and supporting Recognised Students post-enrolment. - Ensuring that matriculated students are registered (and re-registered) at the start of each term. - Supporting the production of course handbooks and other course materials. - Ensuring appropriate arrangements are in place for the delivery of course-related events, including advertising, room booking, AV, etc. - Maintaining relevant pages on the Faculty's graduate Virtual Learning Environment (Canvas) sites. - Overseeing the Faculty's graduate student Lecture Scheme (including processing applications, verifying references, gathering feedback on students' teaching, authorising payment, and supporting the Faculty's Graduate Training Coordinator), and organising and supporting the annual Preparation for Learning and Teaching at Oxford (PLTO) training seminar. - Providing advice and guidance to students, academics, and the Director for Graduate Studies on any matters related to on-course administration, based on a thorough understanding of University regulations and procedures. - Updating the graduate course webpages on the Faculty of Philosophy's website. - Providing pastoral care and academic advice to students with disability and welfare needs.